klade-awk/public-Berkeley-AI-CS188/README.md

 # Berkeley Artificial Intelligence CS188

-This project contains the coding projects of edX Edge course [BerkeleyX: CS188X-8 Artificial Intelligence](https://edge.edx.org/courses/BerkeleyX/CS188x-8/Artificial_Intelligence/course/).
+This project contains the coding projects results of the edX Edge course [BerkeleyX: CS188X-8 Artificial Intelligence](https://edge.edx.org/courses/BerkeleyX/CS188x-8/Artificial_Intelligence/course/).
+Actual code solutions for the exercises are private as the course license does not allow publishing results.

 The edx Edge course closes on 31.08.2020.
 [UC Berkeley CS188](https://inst.eecs.berkeley.edu/~cs188/pacman/home.html) has good complementary resources, for example the [Video Lectures](https://inst.eecs.berkeley.edu/~cs188/pacman/lecture_videos.html) or the [Pacman Projects](https://inst.eecs.berkeley.edu/~cs188/pacman/project_overview.html) likely to be available after the course is closed.